Cold pitching tips are hard to find as a new freelancer.

 3. Align Your Language

 Already done your research on the company?
-Excellent – one of the next best cold pitching tips is to match your language to the publication you’re trying to write for.
+Excellent – one of the next best cold pitching tips is to match your language to the company you’re trying to work with.

-For example, if you’re targeting an online weekly gossip magazine, tweak your cold email to make it chatty and conversational.
+For example, if you’re a freelance journalist targeting an online weekly gossip magazine, tweak your cold email to make it chatty and conversational.

-The idea is to demonstrate to the receiver that you’re ready-made to work with their publication – and ultimately secure further discussion, if nothing else.
+The idea is to demonstrate to the receiver that you’re ready-made to work with them – and ultimately secure further conversation, if nothing else.

 4. Link to Your Portfolio

-Another important thing you must do when writing a cold email is include 2-5 relevant links to your professional freelance writer website or previous client samples.
+Another important thing you must do when writing a cold email is include 2-5 relevant links to your professional freelance website or portfolio samples.

 How come, you ask?
 Well, companies are busy.
 They’re going to ask for this information anyway so you might as well put it in front of their noses before they even say anything.

-Essentially, you’re making it easier for them to hire you as their next freelance writer by doing this, especially if these links show that you’re a perfect fit for their publication in terms of niche, writing style or type of content.
+Essentially, by doing this, you’re making it easier for them to hire you as their next freelancer.
+And this is especially true if these links show that you’re a perfect fit for their business in terms of niche, expertise and skill level.

 5. Use a Professional Email Address

-Captain Obvious over here, but you’re going to come across as more of a serious freelance writer if you send a cold pitch from a professional email address instead of “email@example.com” (which you’ve had since you were 15).
+Captain Obvious over here, but you’re going to come across as more of a serious freelancer if you send a cold pitch from a professional email address instead of “email@example.com” (which you’ve had since you were 15).
+Yikes.